1970 NCAA University Division basketball tournament

-UCLA, coached by John Wooden, won the national title with an 80–69 victory in the final game over Jacksonville, coached by Joe Williams.
+There were three first time participants in the Final Four: New Mexico State, St. Bonaventure, and Jacksonville, a feat not repeated until the 2023 tournament.
+UCLA, coached by John Wooden, won their 6th national title with an 80–69 victory in the final game over Jacksonville, coached by Joe Williams.
 Sidney Wicks of UCLA was named the tournament's Most Outstanding Player.

 Schedule and venues

 The following are the sites that were selected to host each round of the 1970 tournament: